-James (Jamie) Tenero is a Partner in Selman Breitman’s San Francisco office and is a member of the firm’s Insurance Coverage and Commercial Litigation practice groups.
+James (Jamie) Tenero is a Partner in the firm’s San Francisco office and is a member of the firm’s Insurance Coverage practice group.
 Jamie predominately represents commercial general liability insurers in policyholder breach of contract and bad faith actions, as well as inter-insurer disputes, including the prosecution and defense of subrogation actions among excess and primary insurers and against third-party tortfeasors.
 His practice includes cases arising out of alleged construction defects, intra- and interstate-trucking accidents, tenant housing and professional negligence.
 Jamie's clients also include local technology companies regarding matters of insurance compliance.
 He practices in California state and federal courts.

 Jamie’s considerable experience provides him a unique ability to evaluate complex insurance issues, including primary and excess coverage issues (such as, primary insurer obligations to excess insurers, drop-down, exhaustion and priority of coverage), application of project-specific coverages, the interplay of subrogation, indemnity and contractual risk transfer, as well as issues involving wasting or burning limit policies (including, defense and settlement implications).
 Jamie works closely with Claim Representatives and General Counsel in a collegial manner to safely navigate his clients through these issues to satisfactory resolution.
 With respect to commercial trucking coverage, Jamie is responsible for the leading California appellate court decision, Am.
 Int'l Underwriters Ins.
 Co. v.
 Am.
 Guarantee & Liab.
 Ins.
 Co., 181 Cal.
 App.
 4th 616, 105 Cal.
 Rptr.
 3d 64 (2010).